sshreyeah/MiniProject_A3_06/README.md

 # 📌 Overview

 This project focuses on analyzing customer subscription data to understand usage behavior and identify patterns that lead to customer churn.
-Using Exploratory Data Analysis (EDA) techniques and statistical visualization, the study uncovers behavioral indicators that signal customer disengagement and eventual subscription cancellation.
+Using Exploratory Data Analysis (EDA) techniques and statistical visualization methods, the study uncovers behavioral indicators that signal customer disengagement and eventual subscription cancellation.
 The insights generated support proactive business strategies aimed at improving customer retention and enhancing long-term revenue stability.

 ---